-How to identify bamboo
+How to identify bamboos

-If you are serious about identification, then a hand lens, or jeweller’s loupe, is a very useful tool indeed.
+If you are serious about identification and understanding bamboo morphology, then a hand lens, or jeweller’s loupe, is a very useful tool indeed.
 To check the kind of details given in good close up photos or keys, unaided eyesight is often not sufficient, especially for the smaller, temperate bamboos.
-The folding type are most pocketable and readily available on eBay.
+The folding 21mm type are most pocketable and readily available on eBay.
 Don’t worry about quality.
-Even the cheapest ones with plastic lenses make a dramatic difference, especially for older eyes.
-A magnification of x10 is perfect for seeing bamboo details.
-With one of these, anyone can quickly learn how to identify a bamboo.
-It will also be useful for identifying many other plants from details that have often evolved to please or deter the close attention of the tiny eyes of insects.
+Even the cheapest Christmas cracker ones with plastic lenses make a dramatic difference, especially for older eyes, and an investment of 2-3£/€/$ for a real glass one may be the best investment you ever make.
+A magnification of x10 is perfect for seeing bamboo details, and very handy for getting splinters out too.